Excerpt from the government of Ontario’s ‘Newsroom’

 In addition to the fine, the court imposed a 25-per-cent victim fine surcharge as required by the Provincial Offences Act.
 The surcharge is credited to a special provincial government fund to assist victims of crime.

-Dare Foods Limited was found guilty of a violation of the Ontario ‘Industrial’ regulation 851/90, section 25 which states,
+Dare Foods Limited was found guilty of a contravention of the Ontario ‘Industrial’ regulation 851/90, section 25 which states,

 “An in-running nip hazard or any part of a machine, device or thing that may endanger the safety of any worker shall be equipped with and guarded by a guard or other device that prevents access to the pinch point.”